 Figure 1.
 Categories & groups

 - By default, all five possible Groups will be deactivated.
-Click Activate Group on the first row, then click Edit once the group is activated.
+Click Activate Group, then click Edit once the group is activated.

 Figure 2.
 Activate Group

 - In the Edit existing group box enter the name for your first group (e.g. "Activity type") and click Save changes

 Figure 3.
 Group name

 - In the Create a new category box add each of the possible values in turn (e.g. "Rafting", "Kayaking", "Paintball") clicking the Create button in between each